High-Capacity Satellite System

 The ViaSat-3 ultra-high capacity satellite platform is a highly-advanced global constellation comprised of three geostationary ViaSat-3 class satellites and complementary ground network infrastructure.
 The first ViaSat-3 class satellite will provide service to the Americas, the second ViaSat-3 class satellite will cover Europe, Middle East and Africa, and the third ViaSat-3 class satellite will deliver service to the Asia-Pacific market.
 Viasat expects to complete its global constellation launch program by the close of 2022.

 Each ViaSat-3 satellite is expected to offer over 1 Terabit per second (Tbps)—or 1,000 Gbps—of total network capacity to deliver a global broadband network with enough bandwidth to deliver affordable, high-speed, high-quality internet and video streaming services.
-Each ViaSat-3 satellite is anticipated to have as much bandwidth as all the rest of the satellites in the world combined.
+The ViaSat-3 constellation is anticipated to have approximately 8x the capacity of Viasat’s current satellite fleet combined.

 When fully-optimized, Viasat’s global constellation will be able to dynamically move bandwidth around the globe to where demand exists, in order to: